lynx-x-ray-observatory/soxs/doc/source/python/spectra.rst

 Given a :class:`~soxs.spectra.Spectrum`, a set of photon energies can be drawn from it using the :meth:`~soxs.spectra.Spectrum.generate_energies` method.
 This will most often be used to generate discrete samples for mock observations.
-For this method, an exposure time and a constant effective area must be supplied to convert the spectrum's flux to a number of photons.
-These values need not be realistic--in fact, they both should be larger than the values for the mock observation that you want to simulate, to create a statistically robust sample to draw photons from.
+For this method, an exposure time and a constant (energy-independent) effective area must be supplied to convert the spectrum's flux to a number of photons.
+These values need not be realistic--in fact, they both should be larger than the values for the mock observation that you want to simulate, to create a statistically robust sample to draw photons from when we actually pass them to the instrument simulator.

 An example using a :class:`~soxs.spectra.Spectrum` created from a file: